 Source: UNCTAD secretariat calculations based on data from UN Comtrade.

 Note: The figure shows the share of trade to total export value at each stage of the value chain.
-This is based on trade data as reported in the following HS Codes, which are at the 6-digit level: 260500 (cobalt ores and concentrates); 282200, 810520 (processed and/or refined raw materials); 284190, 285390 (cobalt cathode materials); and 850790, 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
+This is based on trade data as reported in the following 6-digit level HS Codes: 260500 (cobalt ores and concentrates); 282200, 810520 (processed and/or refined raw materials); 284190, 285390 (cobalt cathode materials); and 850790, 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
 The first node represents the share of exports going to the main exporting countries of raw material.

 In 2022, the cobalt ore market was valued at US$ 191 million, while cobalt hydroxide reached US$ 9.3 billion.
-The price of cobalt compared to the other critical minerals is largely attributed to the geographical concentration of its supply.
+The high price of cobalt compared to the other critical minerals is largely attributed to the geographical concentration of its supply.
 Cobalt mining is dominated by a few major companies, with the top five alone accounting for 48 per cent of global cobalt production.

-One bilateral trade relation dominates the refining stage: the Democratic Republic of the Congo, that produces about 70 per cent of cobalt ore worldwide, accounted for 64 per cent of the global cobalt hydroxide exports in 2022, of which 96 per cent was directed to China.
-This suggests a significant value addition taking place in the Democratic Republic of the Congo.
-In the case of the Democratic Republic of the Congo, The country's cobalt processing and refining activities significantly increased its unit price from US$ 5.8 per kilogram at the extraction stage to US$ 16.2 per kilogram at the processing/refining stage.
+One bilateral trade relation dominates the refining stage: the Democratic Republic of the Congo, which produces about 70 per cent of cobalt ore worldwide, accounted for 64 per cent of the global cobalt hydroxide exports in 2022, of which 96 per cent was directed to China.
+This suggests significant value addition taking place within the Democratic Republic of the Congo.
+The country's processing and refining activities significantly increased the unit price of cobalt from US$ 5.8 per kilogram at the extraction stage to US$ 16.2 per kilogram at the processing/refining stage.

 The trade in the manufacturing stage is dominated by countries that are members of the Organization of Economic Cooperation and Development (OECD).
 No country from Africa or Latin America is a major participant in trade of manufacturing cathodes or battery materials.

-At the manufacturing stage, China accounts for about 49 per cent of the exports of cobalt-based battery material (cobalt cathode), with a stark contrast to the case of the lithium-based battery material which China exported negligibly.
-Again, it supports China’s incomparable capacity to produce and supply lithium-ion battery packs to the world market.
+At the manufacturing stage, China accounts for about 49 per cent of the exports of cobalt-based battery material (cobalt cathode), in stark contrast to lithium-based battery material which China exported negligibly.
 The Republic of Korea is the second largest exporter of cobalt-based battery materials, with 31 per cent of global exports, followed by Japan with 9 per cent.
-Poland is the main importer of cathode materials from the Republic of Korea and Japan and the third major importer from China.
+Poland is the main importer of cathode materials from the Republic of Korea and Japan, and the third largest importer from China.

 Graphite

-Graphite is the most used anode material in lithium-ion battery manufacturing because it provides stability, electrical conductivity, and lightweight properties, all of which contribute enhancing the battery’s overall performance and energy storage capacity.
+Graphite is the most used anode material in lithium-ion battery manufacturing because it provides stability, electrical conductivity, and lightweight properties, all of which enhance the battery’s overall performance and energy storage capacity.
 Graphite is mined from ores, but different from other minerals critical for the energy transition, graphite can also be manufactured from intensive heat treatment of petroleum coke, coal-tar pitch, or oil, which makes production more carbon intensive.
 Both types of graphite are used in manufacturing anodes in battery devices.
-However, natural graphite has an edge over synthetic graphite because purified natural flake graphite exhibits a much higher crystalline structure than synthetic and is, therefore, more electrically and thermally conductive.
+However, natural graphite has an advantage over synthetic graphite because purified natural flake graphite exhibits a much higher crystalline structure and is, therefore, more electrically and thermally conductive.
 In addition, natural graphite is more cost-effective and has a lower carbon footprint.
-However, the synthetic anodes perform better in electrolyte compatibility, fast charge turn around and battery longevity.
+However, synthetic anodes perform better in electrolyte compatibility, fast charge turn around and battery longevity.